-In any case, Routley cannot claim that eternal submission was a viable option during the Patristic age on the basis of two authors.
+In any case, Routley cannot claim that eternal submission was a viable option during the Nicene era on the basis of two authors.
 It may be some used language approximating eternal submission, but that does not mean they understood and intended the whole concept.
 That would be to commit a high anachronistic fallacy.
 Besides, the Arian and Eunomian debates showed clearly where the consensus lies: namely, that the Father and Son relate to each other by means of filiation and paternity.
 These relational attributes do not indicate authority and submission like Routley claims.

 Second, he assumes his theological conclusions and then interprets biblical texts likewise

 Everyone interprets Scripture theologically.
 So does Routledge.
 For example, he interprets Revelation 1:1 to mean that “God the Father possesses highest authority in that the message originates with him and he gives it to the Son” (54).
 But this is because he has already assumed the conclusion that taxis in God means relations of authority and submission—not origins of relation.

 That the Father is the source (arche) of the one whom proceeds (the Son) may indicate a taxis, but why must it mean authority?
 That is the point of the original formulation, namely, to say as little as possible about the inner life of God while still speaking according to the biblical idiom.
 To import authority into taxis simply assumes the conclusion that Routledge desires to prove.